Saturday, November 14, 2020

 "The only other actress I've ever seen make a movie debut this excitingly, weirdly lyric was Katharine Hepburn.” -- Pauline Kael

-n several theaters around Manhattan, including one just a few blocks away from the lone, 200-seat theater showing Cattle Annie.
-And just a five-minute cab ride away, Cattle Annie herself, Amanda Plummer, was starring live in a new off-Broadway revival of A Taste of Honey.
-This production was so successful it moved to Broadway within a couple of months, and Plummer would earn a Tony nomination for Best Actress in a Play when the award season came.
-Plummer thereby became, in fact, the first actor ever to be nominated for a Tony in both the leading and featured acting-in-a-play categories in the same year.
+Cattle Annie and Little Britches played for only a week in Manhattan-- in a multiplex theater in Times Square "in a basement room with a TV-size screen," according to Michael Sragow in Rolling Stone magazine.
+Yet just a five-minute cab ride away, Amanda Plummer-- Cattle Annie herself-- was starring live in a revival of A Taste of Honey, a production which would earn her would earn a Tony Award nomination for Best Actress in a Play-- making her, in fact, the first actor ever to be nominated for a Tony in both the leading and featured acting-in-a-play categories in the same year.
 (She won that year as featured actress for Agnes of God.)

-The story had been inspired by the true-life story of two girls who ran away in Oklahoma Territory in the 1890's and became outlaws.
+The story had been inspired by the true-life story of two girls who ran away in Oklahoma Territory in the 1890's and briefly became outlaws.
 For awhile, they joined up with the Doolin-Dalton gang.
 Robert Ward and David Eyre wrote the story from Ward's novel of the same name.
 Scott Glenn, featured in Urban Cowboy in 1980, played Bill Dalton, and Rod Steiger, who had had a big hit in 1979 with The Amityville Horror, played Marshall Bill Tilghman, who pursued the gang.
 Lamont Johnson directed, Rupert Hitzig and others produced.

 "I'll have my pay!" -- Cattle Annie demands respect.
 Click text to watch scene